-In South Africa, EY Inc. is a personal liability company incorporated in the Republic of South Africa and is a member firm of Ernst & Young Global Limited, a UK company limited by guarantee (EYG).
+In South Africa, Ernst & Young Incorporated is a personal liability company organised in South Africa and is a member firm of Ernst & Young Global Limited, a UK company limited by guarantee (EYG).
 In this report, we refer to ourselves as "EY South Africa," "we," "us" or "our."
 EY refers collectively to the global organisation of the member firms of EYG.